Rain Gutters: Useful Facts and Guidelines

 Although gutters are not typically required by code for single-family dwellings, installing gutters on your house is simply common sense.

-Gutters prevent long-term and costly damage to the foundation.
-And if gutters are installed, the International Plumbing Code does have a lot to say about them.
+If gutters are installed, then the International Plumbing Code does have a lot to say about them.

 For the “Roof Drainage” section of the International Residential Code (IRC), which mentions gutters only four times, see here.